Table of Contents

 Finally, it is important to remember that the lineup of the Supreme Court is the work of both the Executive and Legislative Branches.
 The checks and balances system comes into play for the Judicial Branch on such occasions.

-The need for a new member of the Supreme Court is rare because of these life terms and the small number justices on the bench.
+The need for a new member of the Supreme Court is rare because of these life terms and the small number of justices on the bench.
 However, there will be times when a Supreme Court justice needs to resign for various reasons or simply dies while in office.
 When this happens, the Executive Branch will nominate a successor via the president, and the Legislative Branch will confirm or reject that choice via the Senate.

 The idea is that this creates a fairer process where party politics is a secondary consideration.
-The government can nominate and appoint qualified individuals that will be fit to uphold the law and handle cases without the need for a political campaign.
+The government can nominate and appoint qualified individuals who will be fit to uphold the law and handle cases without the need for a political campaign.
 This saves time and money, but the public isn’t left feeling as though the Supreme Court and the court system may be biased in any way.

 The Importance of the Judicial Branch

-The Judicial Branch of the United States government may be the one we think of the least as we don’t have any direct links to the appointment of those involved.
+The Judicial Branch of the United States government may be the one we think of the least, as we don’t have any direct links to the appointment of those involved.
 It isn’t like the Legislative Branch with elected officials for each state or the high-profile figure in the Oval Office.
-But, judicial power has just as important a part to play by upholding the constitution, protecting the nation from any harmful laws, and potentially protecting us from any harmful presidents.
+But judicial power has just as important a part to play by upholding the constitution, protecting the nation from any harmful laws, and potentially protecting us from any harmful presidents.

 One Response